antunes-beatriz/antunes-beatriz.github.io/contact.md

 - **Exercise** to stay healthy and energized
 - **Quality time with friends** and engaging social connections
 - **Strategic board games** that challenge analytical thinking

----

-*Feel free to reach out for research collaborations, job opportunities, or just to connect!*